-Fourth, by construction, our data captures industrial policy flows versus stocks.
+Fourth, our data captures industrial policy flows versus stocks.
 This could bias our understanding of industrial policy practice across countries if, for example, low-income countries have a higher stock of policies but amend or introduce new policies less frequently.
-We use the same OECD dataset (on export restrictions of raw materials) to evaluate the potential scope of this bias, as the OECD data reports both stocks and flows.
-Appendix Figure D.3 shows that the average annual flow of policies is stable at around 20% relative to the stock across the income distribution.
+We use the same OECD dataset (on export restrictions of raw materials) to evaluate the potential scope of this bias, because the OECD data reports both stocks and flows.
+Appendix Figure G.11 shows that the average annual flow of policies is stable at around 20% relative to the stock across the income distribution.

-15. The OECD focuses on a subset of policies that disproportionately affect low-income countries, making this comparison particularly well-suited for gauging potential under-reporting in these nations.
+20. The OECD data focuses on a subset of policies that disproportionately affect low-income countries, making this comparison particularly well-suited for gauging potential under-reporting in these nations.

-Figure 7: Regressions of Industrial Policy Activity on Income Quintiles
+Figure 8: Regression of Industrial Policy Activity on Income Quintiles